phetsims/paper-land/docs/use/resources.md

 # Resources

-!!! warning "Under Construction"

-      We are working on updating our documentation - more details coming soon!

 ## Paper Program Blank Template

 Don't have a color printer, but do have markers/colored pencils?
 Use this template to fill in the color dot sequences for your paper programs on the fly.